Skip to main content

 • SCRAPER: Web scraper to use for gathering information.
 Defaults to bs (BeautifulSoup).
 You can also use newspaper.

 • DOC_PATH: Path to read and research local documents.
-Defaults to an empty string indicating no path specified.
+Defaults to ./my-docs.

 To change the default configurations, you can simply add env variables to your .env file as named above or export manually in your local project directory.